chfrank-cgn/chfrank-cgn.github.io/index.md

 Terraform
 ---------

 All major cloud providers have their infrastructure scripting tools, but there's a declarative tool available for all infrastructure platforms, in-house or public, Terraform by HashiCorp.
-With Rancher 2.3, Rancher now has a Terraform provider, and you can perform cluster creation and decommission quickly from a Terraform plan as part of IT's move to Infrastructure-as-Code.
+Rancher has a solid Terraform provider, and you can perform cluster creation and decommissioning quickly from a Terraform plan as part of your move to Infrastructure-as-Code.

 Site Information